Skip to main content

 • Individuals with symptoms of COVID-19 are encouraged to complete their Niner Health Check.
 Students are also able to take a free test Monday through Friday, 9 a.m. to 5 p.m., at the South Village Crossing (SoVi) testing site.
 Signage will direct you to the correct location.
 No appointment is necessary for testing, but registration is strongly encouraged.

 • If isolation is needed, you will be asked to return to your permanent, off-campus residence to recover.
-Under extenuating circumstances, some students may receive approval to isolate-in-place and will be provided specific instructions from the Student Health Center and Housing and Residence Life.
+Under extenuating circumstances, some students may receive approval to isolate-in-place and will be provided specific instructions from Student Health and Housing and Residence Life.

 What else do I need to know to prepare for living on campus?